clef/sample-node/README.md

 We're always around, but we do an official Q&A every Friday from 10am to noon PST :) — would love to see you there!

 ## About
 Clef is an Oakland-based company building a better way to log in online.
-We power logs on more than 80,000 websites and are building a beautiful experience and inclusive culture.
+We power logins on more than 80,000 websites and are building a beautiful experience and inclusive culture.
 Read more about our [values](https://getclef.com/values), and if you like what you see, come [work with us](https://getclef.com/jobs)!